-The private part is used to sign the key certificates corresponding to the secure world images (SCP_BL2, BL31 and BL32).
-The public part is stored in one of the extension fields in the trusted world certificate.
+The private part is used to sign the key certificates corresponding to the secure world images (SCP\BL2, BL31 and BL32).
+The public part is stored in one of the extension fields in the trusted key certificate.

 • Non-trusted world key